nuclearkevin/cardinal_amr/README.md

 - A Cardinal input file to generate the initial unstructured mesh for fission power / flux tallies (`mesh.i`).
 - A Cardinal input file which creates an unstructured mesh tally using the initial mesh and runs OpenMC (`openmc.i`).

+The Python files include a command line arguement (`-n`) to specify the number of fuel axial subdivisions in the CSG geometry.
+This can be used to investigate the impact of AMR on temperature/density feedback that is applied to the underlying OpenMC geometry.

 At present this repository contains the following models:

 - Light Water Reactor (`/models/lwr/*`)